Satiation: Elucidating the Neurocognitive Mechanisms Controlling Satiation

 Website: under construction

-This project is mainly funded by the Netherlands Organisation for Scientific Research (NOW) and Mars.
+This project is mainly funded by the Netherlands Organisation for Scientific Research (NOW) and Wrigley.

 It has been shown repeatedly that foods which can be consumed quickly are linked to over-consumption of energy.
-This over-consumption is associated with both a lack of chewing (mastication) and / or a lack of oro-sensory (taste) signalling, which weakens the cephalic phase responses and ensuing neural and hormonal responses that determine meal termination.
-Furthermore, people often eat while they are engaged in other activities such as watching television, having conversations, driving or walking.
-This type of mindless or distracted eating has been shown to be causally related to over-consumption of food.
-Mindless / distracted eating leads to disturbances in the normal processes of satiation and satiety.
-However, the neuropsychological and neurobiological mechanisms underlying the effects of distraction and attention on satiation (meal termination) processes are not well understood.
+Over-consumption is associated with both a lack of chewing (mastication) and / or a lack of oro-sensory (taste) signalling, which weakens the cephalic phase responses and ensuing neural and hormonal responses determining meal termination.
+People often eat while they are engaged in other activities such as watching television, driving or walking.
+This type of mindless or distracted eating has been shown to be causally related to over-consumption of food and leads to disturbances in the normal processes of satiation.
+Neurological mechanisms underlying the effects of distraction and attention on satiation (meal termination) processes are not well understood.

 The aim of this project is to investigate the mechanisms linking oro-sensory exposure, mastication and attention to satiation and to relate these lab measures to daily eating behaviour.
 Gaining such an understanding may ultimately lead to the development of products or strategies that enhance healthy choices and eating behaviour.
 It is likely that mindless eating is often accompanied by quick eating.
 Indeed, oro-sensory exposure and neural and hormonal satiation responses might be disrupted during both mindless and quick eating.
-The relative importance of these factors will be determined in a multivariate model predicting satiation in the lab and at home.
+The relative importance of these factors will be determined in a multivariate model predicting satiation in the lab and at home (measurement of daily eating behaviour by collecting data via an application on subjects’ mobile devices).
+The integration of lab-based and reality-based data will provide a better understanding of eating behaviour as embedded in the complex environment that represents our daily lives.

 Role of ILSI Europe

-ILSI Europe’s role, together with Mars and Cerebrus Associates, is to disseminate the knowledge delivered by the project so that it can be beneficial to society at large.
+ILSI Europe, together with Wrigley and Cerebrus Associates, is in charge of disseminating the knowledge delivered by the project so that it can be beneficial to society at large, by circulating flyers, brochures, and communication via a website.

 For more detailed information, please contact Dr Lucie Geurts at email@example.com.